Nils-Magnus/md-texts/writeup.md

 `b()`.
 That is where the control flow actually starts.

-If you want to run through the single steps explained in this writeup, just load the website mentioned above (or a local copy), type an arbitrary text in the pop-up dialog (most probably resulting in a `false`) and then hit Ctrl+Shift-I (on Firefox) or F12 (on Chrome).
+If you want to run through the single steps explained in this writeup, just load the website mentioned above (or a local copy), enter an arbitrary text in the pop-up dialog (most probably resulting in a `false`) and then hit Ctrl+Shift-I (on Firefox) or F12 (on Chrome).
-There you can click on `Console` and type JavaScript code.
+Click on `Console` and you are ready to type JavaScript code.
 All mentioned data structures are initialized by then.

 ## First review of the code

-The code is obviously written in (modern) Javascript and uses some really nasty twists the language provides.
+The code is obviously written in (modern) JavaScript and uses some really nasty twists provided by the language.

 ```javascript
 String.prototype._=function(i){return this.charCodeAt(i)};